Zara is known as the hero of the high-street, offering stylish yet affordable pieces to shoppers across the globe – but is it considered fast fashion?

-Inditex’s most successful brand has almost 3,000 stores worldwide, with new stock arriving every week that truly never fails to disappoint.
+Inditex’s most successful brand has almost 3,000 stores worldwide, with new stock arriving every week that never fails to disappoint.

 Founded by Amancio Ortega in 1974, the Spanish-born brand is now worth an unbelievable £14billion.

 Is Zara fast fashion?

 In short, yes.